Class Certification And Expert Witnesses

 As defendants in a potential class action suit, an expert responding to the plaintiff’s expert on the issue of class certification is likely the only witness the respondent will call.
 As such, hiring an expert with the right qualifications and the ability to withstand cross examination is critical.

 Experts should be brought into the case as early as possible.
-It is not uncommon for an attorney to misunderstand or underestimate the depth and breath of the expert issues.
+It is not uncommon for an attorney to misunderstand or underestimate the depth and breadth of the expert issues.
 By bringing in an expert early, the attorneys increase their chances of catching their errors or incorrect assumptions early enough to hire different or additional experts, once they fully understand the issues presented.
 After all, for the purpose of Federal Rule 23 (a) (2), only a single common question is required to certify the class.
 Id.
 If a plaintiff proceeds on multiple theories, or alternate theories, having more than one expert may be necessary to respond to each individual potential common question of fact or law.

-An expert can assist in not only evaluating the conclusions of a plaintiff’s expert, but also in evaluating the soundness of their underlying assumptions about the case or facts.
+An expert can assist in not only evaluating the conclusions of a plaintiff’s expert but also in evaluating the soundness of their underlying assumptions about the case or facts.
 Where the underlying assumptions are inaccurate or incomplete, the resulting data is necessarily questionable.
 Thus, an expert in the field may provide another basis for denying class certification.

 Experts can also help counsel prepare for cross examination of the opposing expert.
 Experts are far more familiar with the most recent literature on the issue at hand (or lack thereof) than most attorneys.
 They can assist in crafting questions in a logical and scientifically correct manner.
 Additionally, having the expert in the courtroom during cross examination can lead to more forthcoming answers from the opposing witness, as well as the ability to instantly receive feedback during testimony.